Canning Beans of all Kinds

 Adjust caps and process quarts in pressure cooker for 25 minutes at 10 pounds of pressure.

-CANNING BEANS: (Lima or butter beans)
+CANNING BEANS (Fresh Lima or butter beans)

-To HOT PACK lima or butter beans wash, drain and shell tender young beans.
+To HOT PACK Lima or butter beans wash, drain and shell tender young beans.

 Wash again, cover with water and boil 3 minutes.